Becavalier/Essl/README.md

 # Essl
-A library for analyzing ssl certificates from website base on X.509.
+A php library for analyzing ssl certificates from website based on X.509 protocol.